BrianHCombes/SelfEd-Tutorial-Javascript/Javascript-Functions-Anonymous/README.md

                                         "caption":" Add comments here - Add comments here - Add comments here"}, {"image":"GFS-Images/IMAG2178.jpg", "label":"GFS-Images/IMAG2183.jpg",
                                         "caption":  (function(){return 25;})()}
 From a javascript block you need to assign a self executing function to a value for it to work properly.
-In this case the function is called "selfRunfunc" and will execute on load.
+In this case the function is called **"selfRunfunc"** and will execute on load due to the parans at the end.

     var selfRunfunc = function(){
         alert("This function is self executing");